-Sustainable traveling means that as travelers we are responsible for the state of wellbeing and the changes that we make to our host country.
-That we should leave our traveling destination in better shape than what we found it in.
-As much as traveling can be a positive source of revenue and cultural exchange for the local communities, it can also be their end.
+Sustainable travelling means that as travellers we are responsible for the state of wellbeing and the changes that we make to our host country or community.
+That we should leave our travel destination in the same shape as (if not better than) we found it.
+As much as travelling can be a positive source of revenue and cultural exchange for the local communities, it can also be their end!
 Nowadays, many people want to take it up a notch and have a meaningful experience with the locals and at the same time have a clear conscience that they are doing the community well.

-By Traveling with IRANomad you experience untouched natural landscapes & authentic nomadic tribes and make meaningful connection with them.
-You are also contributing to a great cause: Preservation of a Nomadic Heritage.
-You will make a difference to the world by your deep, slow travel.
+By Travelling with IRANomad you experience untouched natural landscapes, less travelled paths & authentic nomadic tribes and make meaningful connections with them.
+You are also contributing to a great cause: Preservation of Nomadic Heritage.
+You will make a difference to the world by your deep, slow, responsible travelling.

 These are the principles that we have in mind for these tours: